Posted on: July 20, 2023

 A key method to support a child’s imagination and creativity is to develop their awareness of art and culture.

-Adults can encourage the artistic sides of children by helping them engage with new activities that feature a variety of media and materials.
+Adults can encourage the children's artistic sides by helping them engage with new activities that feature a variety of media and materials.
 From drawing to painting to playing instruments, allowing children to express themselves and communicate through art is an extremely positive developmental activity.

 The United Kingdom implemented the EYFS as statutory in 2008 for children in response to research that showed the correlation between quality childcare and children’s future learning and development.
-However, the framework has gone through several changes and updates, including in 2012 and as recently as September 1, 2021.
+Since then, the framework has gone through several changes and updates, including in 2012 and as recently as September 1, 2021 and again in 2023.

-The latest revised EYFS curriculum has reduced the number of early learning goals from 69 to 17.
-It has also simplified the assessment required at age five and provides earlier intervention for any child who requires additional support with a progress check at two years old.
-Additionally, written risk assessments are not required for all activities anymore.
+For instance, the 2021 revision saw a significant shift in the framework which reduced the number of early learning goals from 69 to 17.
+This revision also simplified the assessment that’s required at age five and provides earlier intervention for any child who requires additional support with a progress check at two years old.
+Moreover, the need for written risk assessments for all activities was reconsidered, alleviating some administrative burden.

 The new early years foundation stage (EYFS) framework can be found here.